-Cash and cash equivalents include cash on hand, deposits held at call with external financial institutions and other short-term highly liquid investments with original maturities of three months or less.
+Cash and cash equivalents include cash on hand, deposits held at call with external financial institutions and other short-term highly liquid investments with effective maturities of three months or less.
 They are both readily convertible to known amounts of cash and so near their maturity that they present insignificant risk of changes in value because of changes in interest rates.

-Short-term deposits representing cash equivalent with original maturity beyond three months are reported as current assets in the line "Short-term deposits" of the consolidated statement of financial position.
+Short-term deposits representing cash equivalents with maturity beyond three months and below one year are reported as current assets in the line "Short-term deposits" of the consolidated statement of financial position.